emqx/cloud-docs/en_US/deployments/dashboard/client.md

-## Remove the client
+## Kick Out client

-On the right side of the client list, you can click the **Remove** button to remove the specified client.
+On the right side of the client list, you can click the **Kick Out** button to remove the specified client.
 There are following precautions for that action:

 * The operation of removing the client will terminate the connection and the session together.
 * After removing the client, if the client has a reconnection mechanism, it can still continue to connect to the EMQ X cluster